 As accurate as they may be, all of the interpretations pointing to a conflict between Jews and Greeks still fail to explain the meaning of the bull offered by the Greek leader.
-Given that in the culture of the time, the offering of a bull indicates a sacrificial offering, we can assume that the scene depicts reconciliation and friendship between the groups.
+Given that in the contemporary culture, the offering of a bull indicates a sacrificial offering, we can assume that the scene depicts reconciliation and friendship between the groups.
 Indeed, Jodi Magness rejects the Hasmonean interpretation and argues that the top register shows Alexander the Great with a sacrificial bull facing the Jewish High Priest who is meant to perform the sacrificial act.

 Two researchers in Magness’s delegation, however, offer a different interpretation.
-In a paper published in 2017, the meticulous description of the mosaic by the Roman and Byzantian art scholar, Karen Britt, and the Midrash scholar, Raanan Boustan, is accompanied by in-depth and elaborate iconographic analyses.
-While accepting Magness’s reading of a sacrificial offering based on friendship, Britt and Boustan claim that the event depicted is the military alliance between Antiochus VII Sidetes and the Hasmonean leader John Hyrcanus during the holiday of Succoth in the first year of Hyrcanus’s rule (134 BC).
+In a paper published in 2017, the meticulous description of the mosaic by the Roman and Byzantian art scholar, Karen Britt, and the Midrash scholar, Ra'anan Boustan, is accompanied by in-depth and elaborate iconographic analyses.
+While accepting Magness’s reading of a sacrificial offering based on friendship, Britt and Boustan claim that the event depicted is the alliance between Antiochus VII Sidetes and the Hasmonean leader John Hyrcanus during the Feast of Tabernacles (Succoth) in the first year of Hyrcanus’s rule (134 BC).
 This interpretation is based mainly on the account in Josephus: Antiochus “sent in a magnificent sacrifice, oxen with their horns gilded” (Antiquities 13:242).

 Britt and Boustan’s irenic interpretation, as well as that of Magness, may explain the presence of the bull.
 However, it also creates considerable difficulty in understanding the register in its entirety.
 Ostensibly, if the figures in the upper register are the same as those lying lifeless in the bottom register at the feet of the nine Jewish figures in the middle register, it is impossible to avoid an interpretation of conflict or war.
 Britt and Boustan respond to this argument by claiming that the panel should be read from bottom to top, with the bottom and middle registers constituting the beginning of the story.
-According to Britt and Boustan, these registers depict the military power of John Hyrcanus and the losses suffered by Antiochus Sidetes during the siege of Jerusalem.
+According to Britt and Boustan, these registers depict the military power of John Hyrcanus and the losses of Antiochus Sidetes during the siege of Jerusalem.
 After acknowledging his downfall, Antiochus sought an alliance with Hyrcanus, as shown in the top register.
 Yet, as Adi Erlich has noted, reading the panel from bottom to top is unreasonable given both the overall layout of the mosaic on the site and comparisons with other mosaics.
-While maintaining the irenic interpretation, Erlich, basing her interpretation on Talmudic sources, suggests that the top register describes the peace and friendship between Rabbi Judah HaNasi and the Roman emperor.
-In particular, she claims, the mosaic depicts a Talmudic aggadah according to which Antiochus’s cattle was used to breed HaNasi’s herds.
+While maintaining the irenic interpretation, Erlich, basing her interpretation on Talmudic sources, suggests that the top register describes the peace and friendship between Rabbi Judah the Patriarch and the Roman emperor.
+In particular, she claims, the mosaic depicts a Talmudic aggadah according to which Antiochus’s cattle was used to breed the Patriarch’s herds.
 The middle register represents the rabbi’s beit midrash in Beit Shearim and the oil lamps symbolize the Torah.
 The question arises, however, as to how the peace and amity between the Romans and the Jews figures in the defeat scene in the lower register.
-Erlich is well aware of this difficulty, and suggests that in fact, the lower register is not related to those above it, but rather functions as a decorative element, or at the very least, can be construed as symbolizing Jewish superiority over the Romans in general, without any linkage to the narratives and meanings conveyed in the upper registers.
+Erlich is well aware of this difficulty, and suggests that, in fact, the lower register is not related to those above it, but, rather, functions as a decorative element.
+At the very least, she suggests it can be construed as symbolizing Jewish superiority over the Romans in general, without any linkage to the narratives and meanings conveyed in the upper registers.
 Clearly, this reading is still problematic, which Erlich herself acknowledges.